- The Selway-Bitterroot Wilderness Area encompasses over 1.3 million acres of varied forests and spectacular mountains.

 - Garbage bags to line your backpack.

 If you do not have all of the required gear, contact the crew leader—some equipment can be shared with other participants.
-SBFC will provide group gear including stove, cookware, group water filter, camp tarp, and toilet paper.
+SBFC will provide the group gear including a stove, cookware, group water filter, camp tarp, and toilet paper.
 Try to “cross-use” what you are packing.
 For example, leave the pillow at home and stuff a sweatshirt with clothes for padding.

 What about food?

 We've got you covered.
 The SBFC project leader for your trip will take care of all of the meals.
 About 2 or 3 weeks before the trip, the crew leader will contact you with details and their personal contact information.
 This is a great opportunity to notify the project leader of any food allergies, dietary restrictions, or anything else that is important to you in regards to food and menu planning.
 However, if there are some food items that you just can’t live without, you may certainly bring them!